 I am just going to face the truth head on, I AM BLESSED!
 I mean I am literally staring at a closet stuffed (yes, stuffed as in I cannot fit another hanger on the rod) full of clothing, what a wonderful life I have.
 But to give myself a reality check there are many of these beautiful tops, sweaters and tees that I just don't wear, at all.
 I will admit to you I, Tiffani, am a creature of habit.
 Yes, I have about 7 of my favorite tops on repeat every week.
 And if you know me well, I am sure that you know what I am wearing, uhummm DoubleHood Sweatshirt and my favorite distressed capris.
 I have a good feeling of why I wear these same faves all of the time and one reason is...I HATE with a passion of a thousand suns, digging for an outfit.
 I hate it.
 I can't shop in a crowded space and that even means in my own closet.
 It is seriously like sensory overload.
 So, back on track, I am going to tackle this enormous feat and give you my six key questions on how I manage to Spring clean my closet.
 But before we get started turn on your favorite tunes to make this process more enjoyable!

-I have come to find that there are about 6 key questions to ask yourself while cleaning out your closet.
-Remember that you have to be honest with yourself for this to work and you have to follow through with your answer.
+I have come to find that there are about six key questions to ask yourself while cleaning out your closet.
+These six questions are nothing ground breaking or even remotely unique they are just the questions that help me to be honest with myself.
+Here are the six questions you can use:

 - If I was shopping would I buy this now?